 And in the film's sudden shift from the white majority as misguided and ignorant to the willfully evil?
-Like the reveal at the end of Tucker and Dale vs. Evil, I was more than a little disappointed.
-Though not as egregious as Tucker, it was an awkward shift that diluted the message and turned the last 30 minutes into a cliched action-horror romp.
+Like the reveal at the end of Cabin in the Woods, I was more than a little disappointed.
+Though not as egregious as Cabin, it was an awkward shift that diluted the message and turned the last 30 minutes into a cliched action-horror romp.
 Its portrayal of the black man as the scared and degraded falls flat in its final, action-packed show of strength, and as it turns out, the whole black-body-snatcher ordeal was never really about the racial connotations in the first place.
 The film's main plot point would have worked equally well without the racial dagger, which is surprising given all the built-up setup and attention to it.

 At some point during the film, it was apparent to me that Peele seemed torn between making a socially-aware racial comedy and making a legitimately-creepy action-horror, and in adhering to the latter, he made some sacrifices to the former.
 It's not a perfect film by any means, but taken apart from its socio-political message, the film works wonderfully as a very funny, very spooky genre blend.
 If you watch this with a crowd of people by your side, you'll have a raucously good time, and that's the best kind of movie experience.